sapphireinruby/Amber-sandwich-starter-app/README.md

-# Sandwich Club Project Starter Code
+# Sandwich Club Project Starter

 ## Project Overview
-Complete the **Sandwich Club** app to show the details of each sandwich once it is selected.
+A simple **Sandwich Club** app to show the details of each sandwich is selected from the menu.

-Building a layout and populating its fields from data received as JSON is a common task for Android Developers.
-Although JSON parsing is usually done using libraries, writing the JSON parsing for this project will help to better understand how it is processed.
+Built a layout and populating the fields from data received as JSON.
+Writed the JSON parsing to understand how it is processed with out using librarues.

+Design the layout for the detail activity for different elements display in a sensible way.
+Implement the JSON parsing in JsonUtils to produces a Sandwich Object that can be used to populate the UI with design.

-- Practice JSON parsing to a model object
+- JSON parsing to a model object
-- Design an activity layout
+- Design activity layout
 - Populate all fields in the layout accordingly

-Design the layout for the detail activity so the different elements display in a sensible way.
-Implement the JSON parsing in JsonUtils so it produces a Sandwich Object that can be used to populate the UI that you designed.